-In addition, Lunch Bunch gatherings are available each week where students have the option to join the ERC during their lunch break to meet new peers, socialize with friends while participating in games as well as fun activities!
+In addition, Lunch Bunch gatherings are available each week where students have the option to join the ERC during their lunch break to meet new peers, and socialize with friends while participating in games as well as fun activities!
 Lastly, we collaborate with local outside agencies to provide FREE parent education workshops on various important topics throughout the school year.

-Meet your Elementary Resource Counseling Specialist:
+Meet your Elementary Resource Counseling Specialist

 Second Step Program